The Port of Vancouver USA made the following adjustment to the terminal Tariff No. 6 effective June 3, 2017. Click here to view changes.

-HOLIDAY CLOSURE – CESAR CHAVEZ’S BIRTHDAY – March 31 – The Port of Vancouver USA will be closed for receipt and delivery of cargo on Friday, March 31 in observance of Cesar Chavez’s birthday.
-This is a longshore holiday in accordance with applicable ILWU/PMA labor agreements and overtime rates will apply.
-Vessel activity and other port business will not be interrupted.
+HOLIDAY CLOSURE – MEMORIAL DAY, MAY 29 – The Port of Vancouver USA will be closed for receipt and delivery of cargo on Monday, May 29, 2017, in observance of Memorial Day.
+Vessel activity will not be interrupted.
 The administration office will also be closed.

 The Port of Vancouver USA is a fascinating and complex place where trains whistle, cargo moves and work gets done, all day, every day.
 We get lots of questions about who we are, what we do and why we do it.
 We’ve developed a list of frequently asked questions to address some of the most common queries and help people better understand our world and our role in the community.

 If your questions aren’t addressed here, or there’s more you’d like to talk with us about, please feel free to contact us at 360-693-3611 or firstname.lastname@example.org.

 We are a 104-year-old independent public agency with a mission of providing economic benefit to our community through leadership, stewardship and partnership in marine, industrial and waterfront development.

 We manage and develop about 2,100 acres of public property with the primary purpose of marine and industrial development.
 Port property is home to more than 50 businesses that employ around 3,200 employees who generate about $2.9 billion in annual economic impact across the region.

 The port was formed more than a century ago to ensure that prime industrial and marine property on the waterfront was retained for public economic benefit.
 Today, the Port serves as landlord for more than 2,100 acres with tenants and customers that move more than 6 million metric tons of goods each year.
 In addition, the port serves as a critically important developer of marine and industrial property to generate additional economic activity for the public benefit.